 - There can be no legal actions outstanding against the company

-This is the formal mechanism for closing down a solvent company.
+This is the formal mechanism for closing down a solvent company with assets remaining.
 In such cases, the company is required to ensure that all employees’ entitlements, as outlined above are settled prior to the company’s closure and distribution of assets.
 Members Voluntary Liquidation is also dealt with by a licensed Insolvency Practitioner.